Heraldry of the counties of Cornwall, Devon, Somerset and Dorset:

 A list of the sources can be found on The Sources page

-A number of the line illustrations are taken from the Note Book of Tristram Risdon, “Liber Tristram Risdon.”
+The livelier line illustrations are taken from the Note Book of Tristram Risdon, “Liber Tristram Risdon.”
 Apart from nine included in the text version produced by J. Dallas and H.G.
-Porter in the 1890s, these illustrations have not, as far as we know, been published previously.
+Porter in the 1890s, Risdon’s illustrations have not, as far as we know, been published previously.
 Risdon’s original manuscript is kept in the Cathedral Library at Exeter.